bitcoinops/bitcoinops.github.io/en/topic-dates.md

 layout: page
 ---
 {% include linkers/topic-pages.md %}
-<div>{% comment %}<!-- enclosing in a div forces this to be interpreted
-as HTML rather than Markdown so indentation over 4 characters doesn't produce code blocks -->{% endcomment %}

 {% capture raw_mentions %}
 {%- for topic in site.topics -%}
   {%- for mention in topic.optech_mentions -%}